 37. What Is A Constructor Method In Ooabap?

-- These are special type of methods constructor method is executed automatically whenever a object is created or instantiated
+- These are a special type of methods constructor method is executed automatically whenever an object is created or instantiated

 - These methods are mainly used to set default values in a class